By Melissa A Vitale

 PR Firms have minimum retainers because they have worked out the science of the minimum amount of hours for in-person meetings, strategy and pitching to be implemented with results.
 Everyone wants to captivate the attention of media and that requires the consistency and repeat hours of a publicist.

-If a brand only has $1000 a month retainer for a firm with $3000 monthly retainers, it could be the difference between 10 and 30 hours of pitching.
+If a brand only has $1000 a month retainer for a firm with $5,000 monthly retainers, it could be the difference between 10 and 40 hours of pitching.
 Ten hours is often not enough to hold the attention of media for more than a few minutes.
-At that level, the PR strategy is ineffective before it starts.
+At that level, the PR strategy is ineffective before it starts; we at MAVPR call this the point of no return, where you literally get no return on investment.
 It would be better spent to use that total budget at more cost-effective marketing strategies.

 For those looking to explore cost effective public relations packages, learn more about MAVPR’s services via: melissaavitale.com/services.html